jodyphelan/tbdb/README.md

 3. **Drug** - Name of the drug
 4. **Literature** - Any literature which provides evidence for the mutation.
 I would recommend using pubmed IDs (e.g. PMC3315572) but in theory anything can be put here.
 Multiple entries can be separated with ";".

 The first three columns must contain a value, however literature may remain empty.
-Additional columns may be added and will be built into the json library.
-Currently, only the columns listed above are actually used by TBProfiler to generate the results but we are working on allowing a more flexible output in the future.
+Additional columns may be added and will be built into the json library, and can be output in the tb-profiler results.

 ###### Mutation format
 Mutations must follow the HGVS nomenclature.
 Information on this format can be found [here](http://varnomen.hgvs.org/).
 The following types of mutations are currently allowed: